ScholarPack/environment-manager/README.md

 }
 ```

-The values stored in the whitelist will be the only values updated in the config.
+The keys stored in the whitelist will be the only keys updated in the config.

 # Managers